Key Learning Points

 Why the symptoms, not the disease?

-In which case, you'd be classified in Chinese medicine as having an 'invasion' of Wind-Cold, and I would have an invasion of Wind-Heat.
+In which case, you’d be classified in Chinese medicine as having an ‘invasion’ of Wind-Cold.
+I would have an invasion of Wind-Heat.
+That’s a vital distinction in theory and when it comes to treatment!

 That leads to different ways of treating them and believe me, it makes a difference.